Matrakçı Nasuh

 Nasuh bin Karagöz bin Abdullah el-Visokavi el-Bosnavî, commonly known as Matrakçı Nasuh ([matɾakˈtʃɯ naˈsuh]; Matrakčija Nasuh Visočak) for his competence in the combat sport of Matrak which was invented by himself, (also known as Nasuh el-Silâhî, Nasuh the Swordsman, because of his talent with weapons; 1480 – c.
-1564) was a 16th-century Ottoman Bosnian statesman of the Ottoman Empire, polymath, mathematician, teacher, historian, geographer, cartographer, swordmaster, navigator, inventor, painter, farmer, and miniaturist.
+1564) was a 16th-century Ottoman Bosnian statesman of the Ottoman Empire, polymath, mathematician, philosopher, teacher, historian, geographer, cartographer, swordmaster, navigator, inventor, painter, farmer, and miniaturist.

 He was brought to Istanbul after being recruited by Ottoman scouts in Rumelia.
 He was then educated, served several Ottoman sultans, and became a teacher at Enderun School.

 Life

 Matrakçı Nasuh, born in the Bosnian town of Visoko, was a Janissary who went through both the infantry and the devşirme system.
 He was a swordsman and sharpshooter who spoke five languages and was recruited into the Ottoman Navy.

 Although born to Bosnian Muslim parentage, Nasuh was drafted into the devşirme system, usually reserved for the Christian populace of the empire.
 Exceptionally, however, in Bosnia, the devşirme was also extended to local Muslim families.